aaronxyzheng/aaronxyzheng/README.md

 ## 📈 Goals
 - Create a Business
-- Get a girlfriend xD
+- Get a girlfriend 😂
 - Get Jacked

 ---